Is My Business Liable for My Personal Debt?

 Calls from collectors/creditors will stop

-Your wages will not be garnished any longer
+Your wages will no longer be garnished

 Certain assets are protected (e.g., your home, RSPs); and